Do you need to make estimated tax payments?

 Typically, if you receive a W-2, your taxes are automatically withheld.
-However, if you earn money from self-employment, interest, dividends, rents, and alimony you will have to make estimated tax payments.
+However, if you earn money from self-employment, interest, dividends, or rents, you will have to make estimated tax payments.
 This ensures that you’re paying your taxes.

 Estimated Tax Payment Due Dates

-For instance, you must have paid your estimated tax by April 17, 2018 or the dates below.
+For instance, you can pay your estimated tax by April 15, 2019 or the dates below.

-If you file your 2018 return by January 31, 2019 and pay the entire balance due with your return, you do not have to make the final payment.
+On top of that, if you file your 2019 tax return by January 31, 2020, and pay the entire balance due with your return, you don’t have to make the payment due January 15, 2020.

 You can choose how to make your payments.

 You can pay online, IRS Direct Pay, debit or credit card, electronic fund withdrawal, online payment agreement, the IRS2Go app, cash, the Electronic Federal Tax Payment System, check or money order.
 The addresses for paying by check and money order are displayed below.

 You can face an underpayment of estimated taxes.

 If you miss your payments or do not make your estimated tax payments throughout the year, you will be subject to penalties.
 The IRS determines your penalty by the number of days each portion of your taxes remains unpaid.
 They may waive your penalty if you meet either circumstance: